choria-io/go-choria/docs/content/previews/protov2/_index.md

 The client pass their Public Key to the Organization Issuer who creates a JWT on the Issuer node:

 {{% notice tip %}}
-Here we use `choria` as the identity, this would match the unix user name
+Here we use `choria` as the identity, this would match the unix user name.

+If a user is on many machines, create a JWT per machine.
 {{% /notice %}}

 ```nohighlight